Batajnica mass graves: Press about the covert operation

 As the Guardian's diplomatic editor Julian Borger claimed in his article in 2010:

-Dejan Anastasijevic, an investigative journalist of the Serbian weekly Vreme, said in 2010 about the bodies found near an SAJ base in Batajnica, that there was the "sanitation" programme, involving the removal of thousands of bodies, that was carried out by Serbia's special counter-terrorist unit, SAJ, to hide war crimes.
+Dejan Anastasijević, an investigative journalist of the Serbian weekly Vreme, said in 2010 about the bodies found near an SAJ base in Batajnica, that there was the "sanitation" programme, involving the removal of thousands of bodies, that was carried out by Serbia's special counter-terrorist unit, SAJ, to hide war crimes.

 Investigation

-Vlastimir Djordjevic's trial in ICTY
+Vlastimir Đorđević's trial in ICTY

-Vlastimir Djordjevic, who was a Serbian deputy interior minister during Kosovo conflict in Kosovo in 1998 and 1999, was under trial in the International Criminal Tribunal for the Former Yugoslavia (ICTY) in 2010 for his role in crimes against Kosovo Albanians, where he admitted that he knew about transferring bodies from one truck found in Danube, and burned bodies found in the second truck in the Lake Perucac, but he didn't know about actual killings.
-The two trucks were found with bodies of Kosovo Albanians, one in the Danube river in eastern Serbia in early April 1999, from which bodies were transferred to the police's Special Anti-Terrorist Unit Centre in Batajnica, second truck found in the Lake Perucac in western Serbia also in April 1999, from which bodies were burned nearby by Vlastimir Djordjevic.
-Vlastimir Djordjevic said in the trial he knew that he must investigate the findings of the two trucks, but didn't initiate investigation, that was illegal.
+Vlastimir Đorđević, who was a Serbian deputy interior minister during Kosovo conflict in Kosovo in 1998 and 1999, was under trial in the International Criminal Tribunal for the Former Yugoslavia (ICTY) in 2010 for his role in crimes against Kosovo Albanians, where he admitted that he knew about transferring bodies from one truck found in Danube, and burned bodies found in the second truck in the Lake Perućac, but he didn't know about actual killings.
+The two trucks were found with bodies of Kosovo Albanians, one in the Danube river in eastern Serbia in early April 1999, from which bodies were transferred to the police's Special Anti-Terrorist Unit Centre in Batajnica, second truck found in the Lake Perućac in western Serbia also in April 1999, from which bodies were burned nearby by Vlastimir Đorđević.
+He said in the trial he knew that he must investigate the findings of the two trucks, but didn't initiate investigation, that was illegal.

 He was sentenced to 18 years in jail for the cover-up operation to hide the dead bodies, as well as for illegal persecution, deportation of Kosovo Albanians during the Kosovo war 1998-99.

 Investigation by Belgrade

-Until present-day times (September 2021), nobody was accused in Serbian courts for the guilt of the concealment of the killed Kosovo Albanians.
+Until September 2021, nobody was accused in Serbian courts for the guilt of the concealment of the killed Kosovo Albanians.